A study of the classification of low-dimensional data with supervised manifold learning

 \subsection{Classification performance of supervised manifold learning algorithms}

 We now study the overall performance of classification obtained in a setting with supervised manifold learning, where the out-of-sample generalization is achieved with smooth RBF interpolators.
-We evaluate the theoretical results of Section \ref{sec:class_anly_supml} on three real data sets: the COIL-20 object database \citep{NeneNM96}, the Yale face database \citep{GeBeKr01}, and the ETH-80 object database \citep{LeibeS03}.
-The COIL-20, Yale face, and ETH-80 databases contain a total of 1420, 2204 and 3280 images from 20, 38 and 8 image classes respectively.
-The images in these three data sets are converted to greyscale, normalized, and downsampled to a resolution of respectively $32 \times 32$, $20 \times 17$, and $20 \times 20$ pixels.
+We evaluate the theoretical results of Section \ref{sec:class_anly_supml} on several real data sets: the COIL-20 object database \citep{NeneNM96}, the Yale face database \citep{GeBeKr01}, the ETH-80 object database \citep{LeibeS03}, and the MNIST handwritten digit database \citep{LeCunBBH98}.
+The COIL-20, Yale face, ETH-80, and MNIST databases contain a total of 1420, 2204, 3280, and 70046 images from 20, 38, 8, and 10 image classes respectively.
+The images in the COIL-20, Yale and ETH-80 data sets are converted to greyscale, normalized, and downsampled to a resolution of respectively $32 \times 32$, $20 \times 17$, and $20 \times 20$ pixels.